Hi-PACE/hipace/docs/source/run/parameters.rst

     A good starting point is a period of 4 to reorder plasma particles on every fourth zeta-slice.
     To disable reordering set this to 0.

+* ``<plasma name> or plasmas.n_subcycles`` (`int`) optional (default `1`)
+    Number of sub-cycles within the plasma pusher.
+Currently only implemented for the leapfrog pusher.
+Must be larger or equal to 1.
+Sub-cycling is needed if plasma particles move significantly in the transverse direction during a single longitudinal cell.
+If they move too many cells such that they do not sample certain small transverse structures in the wakefields, sub-cycling is needed and fixes the issue.

 * ``<plasma name> or plasmas.reorder_idx_type`` (2 `int`) optional (default `0 0` or `1 1`)
     Change if plasma particles are binned to cells (0), nodes (1) or both (2) for both x and y direction as part of the reordering.